Extraterritoriality: China

 A more formal declaration of extraterritoriality was concluded in the 1843 Supplementary Treaty of the Bogue, which established that "Britons were to be punished according to English law and Chinese were to be 'tried and punished by their own laws'".
 These provisions only applied to the treaty ports, since foreigners were barred from entering the Chinese interior.

 Under imperial edict earlier in the year, these privileges were extended to most western countries.
 Other nations wanted reassurances and guarantees.
 For example, the United States negotiated the 1844 Treaty of Wanghia, which stated in article 21:

 The Wanghia treaty included an exception for American trading in opium and also subjected American ships trading outside treaty ports to confiscation by the Chinese government in articles 33 and 3.
 Similarly, the French also pursued protections in the Treaty of Huangpu, which further introduced a distinction between criminal and civil jurisdiction (non-existent in Qing dynasty law) and gave Frenchmen the full protections of Chinese law outside concessionary areas.

 The 1858 Sino-British Treaty of Tientsin, which ended the Second Opium War, expanded the rights of western visitors.
 They were permitted to enter the Chinese interior after passporting.
 However, extraterritorial rights were not extended outside the treaty ports.
 Similar rights were granted to the interested western powers due to the "most-favoured-nation" clause: all privileges the Qing empire granted to one power were automatically granted to the others.
 In 1868, when the Tientsin treaties were renegotiated, British merchants clamoured to lift the travel restrictions on the Chinese interior.
 The Qing position was adamantly opposed, unless extraterritoriality was also abolished.
 No compromise was reached; and the Qing government was successful in preventing foreigners from visiting the Chinese interior with extraterritorial privileges.

 Extraterritorial rights were not limited to Western nations.
-Under the 1871 Sino-Japanese Treaty of Tientsin, Japan and China granted each other reciprocal extraterritorial rights.
+Under the 1871 Sino-Japanese Friendship and Trade Treaty, Japan and China granted each other reciprocal extraterritorial rights.
 China itself imposed reciprocal extraterritoriality rights for its own citizens in Joseon Korea.
 However, in 1895, under the Treaty of Shimonoseki after the First Sino-Japanese War, China gave up its extraterritorial rights in Japan, without reciprocity.